EarthObservationSimulator/instrupy/docs/miscellaneous.rst

 4. :code:`"@type":"RollOnly"`

-    This manuver option indicates that the pointing axis can be manuevered along the roll axis (satellite velocity vector) over a range indicated by :code:`rollMin` and :code:`rollMax`.
+    This manuver option indicates that the pointing axis can be maneuvered along the roll axis (satellite velocity vector) over a range indicated by :code:`rollMin` and :code:`rollMax`.
 The resulting FOR per sensor FOV is as follows:

         * Circular FOV sensor: FOR is rectangular with: